 American Express Bank, FSB is an internet-only bank that is headquartered in Salt Lake City, Utah.
 The High Yield Savings Account and CDs can be opened online or by phone.
 You can fund the account by either linking your current bank account or by mailing a check.

 To open an account with American Express Bank, FSB, you must be at least 18 years old, a U.S. citizen or a resident alien with a valid Social Security number or other taxpayer identification number and have a residential address in the United States.

-American Express Bank, FSB is currently the 39th largest bank in the nation based on assets.
-It has total assets just under $50 billion, with over 893k customer accounts.
-The bank has an overall health grade at DepositAccounts.com of “A” with a Texas ratio of 3.12% (excellent) based on June 30, 2017 data.
+American Express Bank, FSB is currently the 38th largest bank in the nation based on assets.
+It has total assets just under $52 billion, with over 900k customer accounts.
+The bank has an overall health grade at DepositAccounts.com of “A+” with a Texas ratio of 3.26% (excellent) based on September 30, 2017 data.
 Please refer to our financial overview of American Express Bank, FSB for more details.
 The bank has been a FDIC member since 2000 (FDIC Certificate # 35328).

 How the Savings Account Compares

-When compared to the 206 Savings Accounts and 177 Money Market Accounts tracked by DepositAccounts.com that are available nationally and have no large minimum requirements or small maximum balances, 11 savings accounts and 6 money market accounts have higher rates.
-Below is a sample of these, showing how they compare with American Express Bank.
+When compared to the 203 Savings Accounts and 178 Money Market Accounts tracked by DepositAccounts.com that are available nationally and have no large minimum requirements or small maximum balances, five savings accounts and one money market account have higher rates.
+When I posted on American Express HYSA rate increase in September, 11 savings accounts and 6 money market accounts had higher rates.
+As you can see, the HYSA has become more competitive.
+Below is a sample of these accounts with higher rates, showing how they compare with American Express Bank.

-To review the top Savings and Money Market rates, both nationwide and state specific, please refer to our Savings Account rates table and Money Market Account rates table.
-To find the best accounts in your area, please refer to our new Rates Map page.
+To find the top Savings and Money Market rates, both nationwide and state specific, please refer to our Savings Account rates table and Money Market Account rates table.
+To find higher rates, raise the deposit amount at the top of the tables.